LunAI-dev/data-science-lab/README.md

 Welcome to my **Data Science Lab**; the place where data turns into systems, models, and sometimes... unexpected discoveries.

-I work at the intersection of **data engineering, machine learning, and deep learning**, building solutions that don’t just predict, but *understand* and *adapt*.
+I work at the intersection of **data engineering, machine learning, deep learning, and CNN**, building solutions that don’t just predict, but *understand* and *adapt*.
-Most of what you’ll find here started as an idea that got out of hand — and then became something useful.
+Most of what you’ll find here started as an idea that got out of hand; and then became something useful.

 ---

 ## ⚗️ What’s This Lab About

 This isn’t a “portfolio.”
-It’s a living collection of experiments, models, and analytics pipelines — each born from real-world challenges I’ve faced in production environments.
+It’s a living collection of experiments, models, and analytics pipelines, each born from real-world challenges I’ve faced in production environments.

 Some projects aim to forecast performance, others optimize pricing or detect biometric patterns.
 All of them share a single purpose: **to turn information into impact**.